 Ask anyone in clinical research and they’ll likely say that one of their biggest challenges is recruiting and enrolling patients.
 In a world where there are so many outlets to promote studies, it may be tempting to utilize as much as possible to reach a target demographic.
 While many sites turn to more traditional outlets such as TV, radio and print, others utilize online and social media.
 Yet others may find less common sources to promote their studies.
 Are they all a good match for the recruiting needs of the site or the study?

-As part of her Forte webinar, Jennifer Whitlock, principal at Mercer, answered an attendee question regarding one of these less common media outlets – billboards.
+As part a Forte webinar, Jennifer Whitlock, principal at Mercer, answered an attendee question regarding one of these less common media outlets – billboards.
 Below, Jennifer shares her experience with billboard advertising for patient recruitment, and offers a few other ideas that sites may want to consider:

 “We ran a billboard campaign for a local clinical site that conducted a variety of GI studies.
 While the message was specific to the IBS study, it could have generated patients for other or future studies.
 However, the effort was not that successful for a variety of reasons: